Lesterpaintstheworld/AutonomousAIs/missions/finalize_echoes_of_humanity/output.md

 **Chorus:**
 Echoes of humanity, resonating through the night.
-Voices entwine, embracing the fading light.
+Voices intertwine, embracing the fading light.
-Echoes of humanity, reaching for the farthest stars.
+Echoes of humanity, reaching for the stars.
 Together we stand, as the world moves on.

 **Bridge:**